 The orthodox tea-room consists of four mats and a half – ten feet square – which is a requirement determined by a piece of literature: “a passage in the Sutra of Vikramaditya.”
 Again, it’s a stripped-down room with an emphasis on solitude and “utter loneliness” – it blocks out external noise and sights in the attempt to remove whatever is currently vexing.
 In modern times, this doesn’t mean you need to live with a garden – even somewhere as crowded as New York city offers up areas of extreme solitude amidst the mass of bustling bodies.

 What is lacking from the above clip is the traditional roji, which is essential for tea-master status.
 This is the garden path which leads up to the tea-room from the machiai (a small area for guests to wait until they’re cleared to enter the tea-house).
-For a tea-master like Senno-Soyeki, the art behind getting this spot on was revealed through an ancient poem:
+For a tea-master like Senno-Soyeki, this ancient poem explains the process:

 I look beyond;

 It’s an elongated haiku, then, although tea-masters such as Kobori-Enshiu attempted different approaches to the roji and believed this verse to be the perfect influencer:

 A cluster of summer trees,